Completing our look at logistics I am going to delve into the complex world of pallets.

 The interlinking of metric and imperial measurements makes things immeasurably more complicated and as these different systems have evolved interoperability is still a problem.
 Equipment is built around one standard or the other, military airlift aircraft for example commonly use the 463L but civilian aircraft use the ULD.

-Chinook internal cargo bay width, with the seats installed but folded, is approximately 2.1m and the length 9.1m which means the 463L cannot be used and if the MIL STD 1660 is used, there is wastage either side. this might not be a problem with a mixed personnel/stores load but it is not efficient.
+Chinook internal cargo bay width, with the seats installed but folded, is approximately 2.1m and the length 9.1m which means the 463L cannot be used and if the MIL-STD 1660 is used, there is wastage on either side. this might not be a problem with a mixed personnel/stores load but it is not efficient.

 Merlin internal cargo bay width is 2.4m and the length, a little over 7m.
 The width of the cargo bay means that it can use 463L pallets but there is some space left over lengthwise meaning only 2 can be carried.

-As can be seen from this picture we tend to break bulk loads and rely on old fashioned manpower.
-The scene below shows a Merlin, blades running, at a HLS near a FOB in Afghanistan. this scene may be atypical but there are 6 personnel and 2 vehicles, a Quad and Springer involved with unloading a relatively small amount of stores, perhaps just personal equipment.
+As can be seen from this picture we tend to breakbulk loads and rely on old fashioned manpower.
+The scene below shows a Merlin, blades running, at an HLS near a FOB in Afghanistan. this scene may be atypical but there are 6 personnel and 2 vehicles, a Quad and Springer involved with unloading a relatively small amount of stores, perhaps just personal equipment.
 No mechanical handling devices are used.

-A recent story from the MoD about night time air dropping of supplies and a new system that makes the whole exercise much more accurate meaning less area to sanitise for IED’s is also interesting from a stores handling perspective.
+A recent story from the MoD about nighttime airdropping of supplies and a new system that makes the whole exercise much more accurate meaning less area to sanitise for IED’s is also interesting from stores handling perspective.

 The stores are then driven to the FOB/PB or other waiting vehicles, perhaps in a number of round trips.
 The story quotes 60 tonnes needing 20 personnel and a nights worth of dangerous activity, perhaps with as many as 3 or 4 aircraft involved.

-Most loads some to comprise lots of small boxes, ammunition, ration packs, batteries, spares, medical supplies and other sundries so efficient packaging would seem to offer a great deal of benefits.
+Most loads comprise lots of small boxes, ammunition, ration packs, batteries, spares, medical supplies and other sundries so efficient packaging would seem to offer a lot of benefits.
 Airdrop pallets need to of course be tough, they may hit rocks or turn over on impact and have to be rigged very carefully so any airdrop system would need to take this into account.
-Slinging loads underneath helicopters to assist with rapid unloading makes them fuel inefficient but is many cases it is too dangerous to hand around whilst stores are offloaded, box by box and at many FOB’s there are no mechanical handling vehicles available to assist.
+Slinging loads underneath helicopters to assist with rapid unloading makes them fuel-inefficient but in many cases, it is too dangerous to hand around whilst stores are offloaded, box by box and at many FOB’s there are no mechanical handling vehicles available to assist.

 The Supacat ATMP can use a pallet loading trailer, the FLPT (Fork Lift Pallet Trailer) and SLLPT (Self Loading Lightweight Pallet Trailer) that are designed to reverse onto a pallet, hook it up in less than a minute and drive away.
 No breaking the pallet down, quick and easy.